-Third year mechanical engineering QUT student, Marlon Arthur first started working with BSRG in 2018 when he was supervised by Dr Paige Little as part of a Work Integrated Learning project.
+QUT Mechanical Engineering student, Marlon Arthur first started working with BSRG in 2018 when he was supervised by Dr Paige Little as part of a Work Integrated Learning project.
 He is currently working in collaboration with BSRG PhD Student, Laura Mezaros and the University of Stuttgart.
 The aim of the project is to integrate muscle elements and their respective forces from Stuttgart’s kinematic spinal model into BSRG’s Finite Element Analysis (FEA) model to ascertain the importance of different muscle groups and their overall impact on the movement of the spine.

 Fraser Labrom (2019-ongoing)

-UQ Medical Student, Fraser Labrom began working with BSRG in 2018 with his project “Bone Metabolism Biomarkers in Adolescent Idiopathic Scoliosis”.
-After graduating Biomedical Science, Fraser commenced his Medical degree in 2019 and is currently working on three-dimensional analysis of the asymmetries observed within the vertebral bodies and intervertebral discs in Adolescent Idiopathic Scoliosis patients during growth.
-Fraser was awarded Best Poster at the UQ Science Undergraduate Research Conference in 2018.
+UQ Medical Student, Fraser Labrom began working with BSRG in 2018 as a UQ undergraduate Biomedical Science student with his project “Bone Metabolism Biomarkers in Adolescent Idiopathic Scoliosis”.
+After graduating from Biomedical Science, Fraser commenced his Medical degree in 2019 and is currently working on 3D analysis of the asymmetries observed within the vertebral bodies and intervertebral discs in Adolescent Idiopathic Scoliosis patients during growth.
+Fraser was awarded Best Poster at the UQ Science Undergraduate Research Conference in 2018 for this work.
 As well, Fraser had a poster of his current work at the 2019 Spine Society of Australia meeting at the Gold Coast.
 Fraser commented “Being able to research the development of adolescent idiopathic scoliosis, something that is still so largely unknown, has been an incredibly rewarding and engaging experience.
 I feel so lucky to be working with such an established and knowledgeable group.”